 Office 365 provides remote access to your OneDrive documents, and allows you to collaborate in real-time using rich co-authoring functions.
 You can also give feedback on the activities your students are working on.
 It also provides this capability for Word, Excel, and PowerPoint.
 Finally, it allows you and your students to securely share documents with specific individuals or groups.

 Engage your students with virtual whiteboard content using standard tablets like an iPad or Galaxy.
-For those who do not have one of these devices, we have a limited number of Huion Pen Tablets that can be loaned through the ITS Help Desk.
+For those who do not have one of these devices, we have a limited number of Huion Pen Tablets that can be loaned through the Center for Academic Success.

 Remember computer security best practices